polyred/polyred/README.md

 ## About

-`polyred` is a software graphics facility written in pure Go.
+`polyred` is a 3D graphics facility written in pure Go.
 It implements the rasterization as well as ray tracing pipelines for hybrid rendering.
 Although it is a software implementation, it remains fast as it is optimized to utilize the full power of CPUs.
 The project aims to